wp-plugins/easy-tweet-embed/readme.txt

 == Frequently Asked Questions ==

-There have been no FAQs yet.
+There have been no frequently asked questions yet.

 == Screenshots ==